Living Trusts For The Texas Homestead

 (2) “Trustor” means a person who transfers an interest in real or personal property to a qualifying trust, whether during the person’s lifetime or at death, or the person’s spouse.

-(A) in which the agreement, will, or court order creating the trust, an instrument transferring property to the trust, or any other agreement that is binding on the trustee provides that the trustor of the trust or a beneficiary of the trust has the right to use and occupy as the trustor’s or beneficiary’s principal residence residential property rent free and without charge except for taxes and other costs and expenses specified in the instrument or court order: (i) for life; (ii) for the lesser of life or a term of years; or (iii) until the date the trust is revoked or terminated by an instrument or court order that describes the property with sufficient certainty to identify it and is recorded in the real property records of the county in which the property is located; and
+(3) “Qualifying trust” means [an instrument that] provides that the trustor of the trust or a beneficiary of the trust has the right to use and occupy as the trustor’s or beneficiary’s principal residence residential property rent free and without charge except for taxes and other costs and expenses specified in the instrument or court order: (i) for life; (ii) for the lesser of life or a term of years; or (iii) until the date the trust is revoked or terminated by an instrument or court order that describes the property with sufficient certainty to identify it and is recorded in the real property records.

 FNMA Requirements for Trusts as Borrower

 If a living trust is going to borrow or refinance utilizing a FNMA loan, there are requirements similar to those for a qualifying trust under Texas law.
 Specifically, if the trust is to be the borrower, then the “inter vivos revocable trust must be established by one or more natural persons, solely or jointly.
 The primary beneficiary of the trust must be the individual(s) establishing the trust.
 If the trust is established jointly, there may be more than one primary beneficiary as long as the income or assets of at least one of the individuals establishing the trust will be used to qualify for the mortgage.
-The trustee(s) must include either the individual establishing the trust (or at least one of the individuals, if there are two or more) or an institutional trustee that customarily performs trust functions and is authorized to act as trustee under the laws of the applicable state.
-The trustee(s) must have the power to mortgage the security property for the purpose of securing a loan to the individual (or individuals) who are the borrower(s) under the mortgage or deed of trust note.”
-(See FNMA Selling Guide B2-2-05 which can be found online).

 LIVING TRUSTS AND REAL ESTATE INVESTORS

-Adding Business Interests to a Homestead Trust
+Adding Business Interests to the Trust

-Adding LLC Membership Interests
+LLC Membership Interests in Trust

 Additional Legal Documents

 A living trust is often accompanied by other documents in the estate planning category.
-It is good practice for the trustor to execute a last will and testament that contains pour-over provisions designed to “pour over” any assets that were not previously designated as being part of the trust.
+It is good practice for the trustor to execute a last will and testament that contains provisions designed to “pour over” any assets that were not previously designated as being part of the trust.
 In this way, the trust and the will work together as part of an overall strategy.
-It is also possible to have life insurance paid directly to the living trust.
-This may be advantageous for purposes of promptly paying off liens on the homestead.

 Additional estate planning documents might include a general power of attorney that qualifies as a statutory durable power of attorney under Chapter 752 of the Estates Code; a stand-alone medical power of attorney and designation of health-care agent; and an advance directive to physicians.